paijojr/Learn-Ads-Admob/README.md

 # Learn-Ads-Admob
-This repo is learn how to implement banner interstitial ads from Admob in Android Studio
+This repo is learn how to implement ads from Admob in Android Studio with java languages

 # Log
 - 17122020 - Add Rewarded Ads and Native Ads